-- 1. Call 9-1-1 - 2.
-If you see or hear gunfire, notify the Public Safety Department (650) 738-7000 immediately.
+- 1. Call 9-1-1 - If you see or hear gunfire, notify the Department of Public Safety (650) 738-7000 immediately.
 Provide the dispatcher with all available information regarding the threat. - 3.
 Assess the situation.
 If it is safer to remain in the classroom/office, then stay put and lock or barricade the doors.
 Do not open doors unless instructed to do so by a staff or authorized personnel who are recognized by sight or voice.
 Emergency responders may enter the room using a master key or by providing positive identification. - 4.
-If an instructor observes imminent danger near your room, immediately secure the room and notify the Public Safety Department of the danger via telephone, radio system or runner. - 5.
+If an instructor observes imminent danger near your room, immediately secure the room and notify the Department of Public Safety of the danger via telephone, or radio system. - 5.
 The campus may be placed on a heightened security status as a response to an apparent crisis.
 Remain quiet until more can be learned about the situation.